xieh97/xieh97/README.md

 # Hello World! :wave: I'm Huang Xie (谢晃)

+> "Science is an error-correcting process."
+>
+> — Charles S. Peirce

 ## :sparkles: About Me

 I'm a PhD student specializing in **Machine Learning and Signal Processing**, with a particular focus on **Audio-Language Learning** and **Audio Information Retrieval**.